aimxhaisse/mod-proxy-add-user/README.md

 ## Security

-You can't trust the X-REMOTE_USER header field unless you are *sure* your web application can't be accessed only by the outside.
+You can't trust the X-REMOTE_USER header field unless you are *sure* your web application is only reachable by the outside.
 Every http request *must* pass by the proxy.